 Images below are photos of the two cameras, plus the split screen – all infra-red night views.

 First visit to the nest by our birds.
 They spent 13 minutes there, creating a depression in the gravel.
-A short clip is below, or watch the full video HERE
+Watch the full video HERE

 Another visit at 08.00 by the female, following visits on the 17th & 20th.
 Each time, the female enlarges the scrape.